lkesteloot/unsong/unsong.md

 Then she spoke the Spectral Name and became invisible.

 Sure enough, a white van showed up at the gas station where the cab had dropped her off, and some men in black uniforms got out and started looking around.
 The process of infiltrating them was harder than Ana expected; she couldn’t just open the door of the van and walk in; there was still someone inside and he might notice the doors opening of their own accord.
 And if the van was full, she was worried someone would try to sit in her lap on the way back to headquarters.
-And starting any other Names would break her invisibility, so…
+And starting any other Names would break her invisibility, so...

 She watched in disgust as the men, having finished their search of the premises, got back in their van and drove off.
 This was harder than it was in stories.